lsst-dm/dmtn-046/index.rst

 partitioning only), lack of provisions for efficient near neighbor joins, poor stability and lack of good documentation.

-SciDB is the only parallel open source DBMS currently available on the market.
+SciDB :cite:`2009:Cudre-Mauroux:DSS:1687553.1687584` is the only parallel open source DBMS currently available on the market.
 It is a columnar, shared-nothing store based on an array data model.
-The project has been inspired by the LSST needs [scidb]_, and the LSST Database team is continuously in close communication with the SciDB developers.
+The project has been inspired by the `LSST needs <http://web.archive.org/web/20120731061725/www.scidb.org/about/history.php>`_, and the
+LSST Database team is continuously in close communication with the SciDB developers.
 SciDB’s architectural features of chunking large arrays into overlapping chunks and distributing these chunks across a shared nothing